Welcome to MItra

 In many regions, women began organizing chaupals and chavadis—community gatherings where they shared their experiences, challenges, aspirations, and personal journeys of growth.
 Similarly, parents actively participated in parent-teacher meetings, offering valuable feedback and perceptions about their children's education, concerns about their future, and ideas for improving schools.

 However, while these conversations and success stories may create meaningful impact locally, many of them remain unheard beyond their immediate surroundings.
-There was no systematic way to capture, organize, analyze, or share the knowledge generated through these discussions.
+There was no systematic way to capture, organize, analyze, or share the knowledge generated through these discussions and conversations.
+While technology is the best way to capture these in a scalable manner, most technologies are designed for users who are literate, digitally fluent, and comfortable in English or a dominant language.